 - Smartphones present a huge distraction in classrooms, where teachers are forced to compete for students’ attention.
 Most teachers ask their classes to put phones away or set them to “silent,” but students are inevitably tempted to look at them.

-- Some teenagers believe that smartphone dependency may be making them more lazy and preventing them from unlocking their potential.
+- Some teenagers believe that smartphone dependency may be making them lazier and prevent them from unlocking their potential.

 - Federal privacy laws don’t fully protect kids, so the information they send and receive through their smartphones can be sold.
 This has prompted calls for reform legislation.